 You can only access your super before your Commonwealth preservation age if you qualify for special circumstances, such as severe financial hardship or on compassionate grounds.

 Commonwealth Age Pension

 To be eligible for the Age Pension, you need to be 65 years or older, regardless of whether you're male or female.
-From 1 July 2017, the qualifying age will increase to 65 years and six months.
+On 1 July 2017, the qualifying age increased to 65 years and six months.
 This qualifying age will increase by six months every two years, to 67 years by 1 July 2023.

 1 July 1952 to 31 December 1953